graphboltdev/docs/docs/getting-started.md

 ## What is GraphBolt?

-GraphBolt is the ultimate tool for AWS AppSync developers, providing a comprehensive solution for building, testing, and debugging APIs.
+GraphBolt is the ultimate tool for AWS AppSync developers, providing a comprehensive solution for building, testing, and debugging GraphQL APIs.

 ## Setup